scopatz/sempervirens/docs/privacy-policy.md

 falls outside of this is "non-personal information."

 Combining non-personal information with personal information we consider to be "personal information."
-Such combinations will not be collected.
+Such combinations will not be publically shared.
 Removing all personal information creates a data set that is deemed "non-personal information" and may be collected.

-In some jurisdictions around the world, IP addresses and other similar pieces of are considered personal information, though they are not "uniquely identifying personal information."
-In an effort apply as broadly as possible, Sempervirens considers IP addresses and other "non-uniquely indetifying personal informantion" as personal information.
-Non-uniquely identifying personal information will only be used to connect and transfer information between client and server computers, as per standard internet protocols.
+In some jurisdictions around the world, IP addresses and other similar pieces of information are considered personal information, though they are not "uniquely identifying personal information."
+In an effort apply as broadly as possible, Sempervirens considers IP addresses and other "non-uniquely identifying personal information" to be personal information.

+IP addresses are the only form of personal information that Sempervirens will collect about you.
+IP addresses will be stored as part of a standard web log and non-public dataset.
+IP addresses will never be shared or displayed publicly.

+Aggregating and anonymizing IP addresses creates a data set that is deemed non-personal information.

 How do we learn information about you?
 ---------------------------------------